Kansas Freshman GOP Rep. Watkins Charged With 3 Felonies

 Watkins also was charged with failing to notify the state Division of Vehicles of a change of address, a misdemeanor.

 Kagay's announcement did not provide details about the alleged crimes, and the district attorney said in an email that he could not discuss them “until they are presented in open court.”
-No hearings have been scheduled yet.
+A hearing in the case was set for Dec.
+3 — a month after the November general election.

 Watkins faces State Treasurer Jake LaTurner and Dennis Taylor, a Topeka attorney, businessman and former top administrator at several state agencies.
 LaTurner said the charges make the primary contest a two-person race between him and Taylor.